VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Land Rover Range Rover Evoque offers slight more room – 472 L compared to 447 L. That’s a difference of about 25 L.
+Looking at boot space, the Land Rover Range Rover Evoque offers barely more boot space – 472 L compared to 447 L. That’s a difference of about 25 L.

-When it comes to payload, Land Rover Range Rover Evoque clearly perceptible takes the win – 600 kg compared to 425 kg.
+When it comes to payload, the Land Rover Range Rover Evoque carries noticeably more – 600 kg compared to 425 kg.
 That’s a difference of about 175 kg.

 Toyota C-HR